mawenbao/niu-x2/README.md

 ## Usage

-If you are hosting your pelican site locally, please remeber to set the `SITEURL` variable to empty in your pelican configuration, otherwise the theme will not be able to find the css and js static files correctly.
+If you are hosting your pelican site locally, please remeber to set the `SITEURL` variable empty in your pelican configuration, otherwise the theme will not be able to find the css and js static files correctly.

 For more theme related configurations, please refer to `Theme settings` section below.